From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Experiments

 \paragraph{\texttt{FullModel} vs \texttt{IdentityOnly}.}

-Figure \ref{fig:radar_all} reports the average probabilities of taking each action across both configurations for simulations with Llama 3 agents.
-In the \texttt{IdentityOnly} setting (grey), agents exhibit a pronounced bias toward generating new content (83.665\%), while largely disregarding re-sharing (0.004\%), interactions (16.269\%), and inactivity (0.061\%).
-This homogeneity, previously observed in prior GABM research \cite{ferraro2024agent}, indicates that personality profiles alone fail to diversify participation patterns.
-In contrast, the \texttt{FullModel} configuration (green) produces a balanced representation across the full action space, with posting (25.31\%), re-sharing (19.188\%), interactions (25.478\%), and inactivity (30.024\%) all contributing to heterogeneous behavioral patterns.
+{We compare per-agent action probabilities between the two configurations using a Wilcoxon signed-rank test.
+Figure~\ref{fig:radar_all} reports the results for simulations with Llama 3 agents.
+Posting shifts from $83.665\%$ in \texttt{IdentityOnly} to $25.310\%$ in \texttt{FullModel} ($p{=}1.09{\times}10^{-140}$), re-sharing from $0.004\%$ to $19.188\%$ ($p{=}2.98{\times}10^{-65}$), and inactivity from $0.006\%$ to $30.024\%$ ($p{=}2.42{\times}10^{-64}$).
+The only exception is the interaction probability, which increases from $16.269\%$ to $25.478\%$: the Wilcoxon test does not detect a significant difference ($p{=}0.271$).
+The homogeneity of the \texttt{IdentityOnly} configuration, previously observed in GABM research \cite{ferraro2024agent}, indicates that identity traits alone fail to diversify participation patterns.
+In contrast, the \texttt{FullModel} configuration (green) produces a balanced representation across the full action space.}